This is a guide on how to get the best working conditions for your screen. Follow it and get the improvement that is possible.

 I learned a lesson in doing this.
 I remembered the Spyder calibrator to create too warm/orange screens so I never considered getting one.
 That was what I had seen some years ago with people using the Spyder.

-My last calibrator that worked well was a Pantone, but as Pantone (and MacBeth) was been bought by X-Rite, I trusted X-Rite would be the best choice.
+My last calibrator that worked well was a Pantone, but as Pantone (and MacBeth) had been bought by X-Rite, I trusted X-Rite would be the best choice.

-My Pantone was still supported by X-rite but with the current El captain 10.11.x operating system on the Mac it didn’t work well.
+My Pantone was still supported by X-rite but it didn’t work well.
 The screen became green!

 My calibration with Pantone/X-Rite at 6500K that I have been using for over a year.